Birda Logo

 Behaviour

 The Violet-backed Starling is an arboreal bird, rarely seen on the ground.
 It feeds primarily in the canopy, foraging for fruits, seeds, and arthropods.
-It exhibits flycatcher-like behavior when hawking for insects.
+It exhibits flycatcher-like behaviour when hawking for insects.
 Nesting typically occurs in tree crevices, with the female incubating a clutch of pale blue, reddish-brown spotted eggs for about two weeks.
 Both parents participate in feeding the chicks, which fledge after approximately three weeks.

 Breeding

-Breeding behavior involves the female incubating a clutch of two to four pale blue, reddish-brown spotted eggs for 12 to 14 days.
+Breeding behaviour involves the female incubating a clutch of two to four pale blue, reddish-brown spotted eggs for 12 to 14 days.
 The nest, often adorned with green leaves and dung, is located within a few meters of the ground in a tree crevice.
 After hatching, the male assists in feeding the chicks until they are ready to leave the nest, approximately 21 days later.

 Diet and Feeding